webbidevaajat/tsatool-app/database/README.md

 Shortly:

-`stations` and `sensors` contain the available station and sensor ids, respectively, as well as their names.
-These id-name pairs are provided by the `insert_stations_sensors.sql` script (situation as of 8/2019).
+`stations` and `sensors` contain the available station and sensor ids, respectively, as well as their names and LOTJU ids.
+These id-name pairs are provided by the `03_insert_stations_sensors.sql` script (based on the 2018 LOTJU dump).
 There are also JSONB fields to store additional metadata which could be used in future (see Digitraffic real-time weather station and sensor schemas).

 `statobs` contains timestamped observation records for each station.